 - D odora ‘Sakiwaka’ is another form not easily found.
 Pure white flowers from a Japanese cultivar.

-- D odora ‘Star White’ – pure white flowers, claimed to be naturally bushier and hardier than Daphne odora ‘alba’
+- D odora ‘Star White’ – pure white flowers, claimed to be naturally bushier and said to be hardier than Daphne odora ‘alba’

 You may also be interested in these Daphne varieties